AFL UTM Tracker Documentation

 Javascript Merge Tags

-The AFL UTM Tracker plugin now supports for populating UTM parameters into the form hidden fields using the Javascript Merge Tags.
+The AFL UTM Tracker plugin now supports for populating UTM parameters into the form hidden fields using the Javascript Merge Tags feature.

 You would only need to use the merge tags when:

-• No native integrations: Allows you to populate UTM parameters on any WordPress form builder that we have yet to build native integration.
-Check out our list of native form integration.
+• No seamless integrations: Allows you to populate UTM parameters on any WordPress form builder that we have yet to build native integration.
+Check out our list of seamless form integration.

 • Form’s Conditional Logic: Allows you to use the form’s conditional logic to show fields / sections based on certain UTM parameter.